-Nicky Cox, editor in chief at First News, wants to try to help our readers understand the news when scary events happen.
-After events such as terror attacks, it can be hard to understand what is happening in the world – and why.
-Here’s 7 tips you can use to help your children understand events like this:
+Nicky Cox, Editor in Chief at First News, wants to try to help our readers understand the news when scary events happen.
+After events such as war, it can be hard to understand what is happening in the world – and why.
+Here’s 7 tips you can use to help your children understand events like this.

-7. Hug your family a little bit closer and for a little bit longer.
+7. Hold them a little bit closer and for a little bit longer.

 First News is the multi award-winning newspaper which children love to read, delivered to your door and digitally across all devices every week.